anannnchim/bc-utils/anancapital/README.md

 1. Make sure to download when market close, Sunday or Saturday
 - Since it might contain un-complete data if not doing so.
+- On weekday, just download old data or completed month.

 2. Update function is not working for hour data but works for day.